Healthdirect Free Australian health advice you can count on.

 • having oral or anal sex with an infected person

-Contaminated objects can be things like taps, nappies and toys that are not clean.
+Contaminated objects can include taps, nappies and toys.
 The germ can get into your body if you touch your mouth after touching these objects.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.